A contract for equity provides a powerful path to business success while preserving cash assets.

 Structuring your equity offering requires careful consideration.
 You must carefully oversee the administration of your program also.
 As employees become vested over time, both you and the employee must file various tax documents.
 You and your employees could also incur unexpected costs.

-Talk to an attorney who has experience in these matters to ensure everyone clearly understands the program.
+Talk to a business employment lawyer who has experience in these matters to ensure everyone clearly understands the program.
 Setting expectations in advance will help ensure smooth sailing as your company begins to grow and expand.

 How a Business Lawyer Can Help with Your Equity Compensation Agreement